ddrous/weightcaster/README.md

-Code for the OoSSeq method for generalisation.
+Code for the **WeightCaster** method for Out-of-Support generalisation.
+Paper link 👉 https://arxiv.org/abs/2602.13550.